Open-Model-Initiative/OMI-Data-Pipeline/GETTING_STARTED.md

 Then use `task stop-all` to full stop the environment.

-If you want to remove the docker volumes used by the database, run `docker volume rm omi-postgres_pgadmin_data` and `docker volume rm omi-postgres_postgres_data`
+If you want to remove the docker volumes used by the database, run `task db:teardown`

-(Todo: make a `db:teardown` task that removes the volumes)